Dermot Moran

-Dermot Moran (/məˈrɑːn/) is an Irish philosopher specialising in phenomenology and in medieval philosophy, and he is also active in the dialogue between analytic and continental philosophy.
+Dermot Moran (/məˈrɑːn/; born 1953) is an Irish philosopher specialising in phenomenology and in medieval philosophy, and he is also active in the dialogue between analytic and continental philosophy.
 He is the inaugural holder of the Joseph Chair in Catholic Philosophy at Boston College.
 He is a member of the Royal Irish Academy and a founding editor of the International Journal of Philosophical Studies.